What is retinoblastoma?

 If the retinoblastoma is in both eyes, doctors may remove the eye with the largest tumor and try to treat the other eye without removing it so your child can still see.
 Those treatments may use:

-Chemotherapy Chemotherapy Chemotherapy is a medicine that destroys cancer cells.
+Chemotherapy Chemotherapy Chemotherapy is a drug that destroys cancer cells.
 Chemotherapy works by shutting down cell growth.
-But since all cells in the body grow, chemotherapy medicines also destroy some normal... read more drugs injected directly through the main artery that provides blood to the eye
+But since all cells in the body grow, chemotherapy drugs also destroy some normal cells and... read more drugs injected directly through the main artery that provides blood to the eye

 Pieces of radioactive material placed near the tumor (brachytherapy)